chipjacks/strava-client/docs/ActivitiesApi.md

 api_instance = StravaClient::ActivitiesApi.new

-id = 56 # Integer | The identifier of the activity.
+id = 789 # Integer | The identifier of the activity.

 opts = {
   page: 56, # Integer | Page number.
+Defaults to 1.
   per_page: 30 # Integer | Number of items per page.
 Defaults to 30.
 }